On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections

-that corresponds to the implicit SDC method \prettyref{eq:impl_sdc}, or the explicit scheme \prettyref{eq:expl_sdc} node by node, depending on the choice of $\bm{Q}_\Delta$.
-We denote the iteration matrix
+denoted by $\bm{K} (\bm{u})$.
+The row-wise formulation of the scheme \prettyref{eq:sdc_iterative_scheme} corresponds to the implicit SDC method \prettyref{eq:impl_sdc}, or the explicit SDC scheme \prettyref{eq:expl_sdc}, depending on the choice of $\bm{Q}_\Delta$.